 Undergraduate pre-health sciences students at Iowa are encouraged to choose a major in any area.
 Many major in a scientific field, although students who choose majors in areas such as the humanities (e.g., English or philosophy) or social sciences (e.g., psychology or anthropology) do very well when they apply to medical school.
 There is no single undergraduate major that best prepares students for entry into the health sciences, so choose a major that genuinely interests you.

 In high school, develop time-management and study skills to prepare for the university’s academic environment.
 It’s helpful to take a strong high school mathematics and science program to help you with pre-health science course work, and completing your foreign language requirement in high school will give you increased flexibility in scheduling required courses and choosing electives once you enroll at the university.

 The University of Iowa Carver College of Medicine and the affiliated University of Iowa Hospitals and Clinics are well-known nationally for outstanding educational programs.
 Across the university, programs in the health sciences range from medicine, dentistry, nursing, pharmacy, and public health to biochemistry, biology, health and human physiology, medical technology, microbiology, nuclear medicine technology, physical therapy, and radiation sciences.
 Iowa also offers a graduate-level physician assistant degree program.

-The Prerequisite Undergraduate Course Work required for admission to Iowa's MD program includes courses in physics, biology, chemistry, mathematics, English, and the humanities.
+The prerequisite undergraduate course work required for admission to Iowa's MD program includes courses in physics, biological sciences, chemistry, mathematics, biochemisry, the humanities, and social sciences.
 Strong academic work, both in science and nonscience courses, is essential for students heading for the health professions.